mahmoudjahanshahi/NLP/README.md

 # NLP

 This is my personal repository to practice NLP.
+Inspired by [Natural Language Processing Specialization](https://www.coursera.org/specializations/natural-language-processing) (offered by deeplearning.ai)

 All used datasets are publicly available and their sources have been mentioned in respective directory README files.